pgorod/pgorod.github.io/_posts/2018-01-03-Customize-SubTheme.md

 $color-82: #FFFFFF;
 {% endhighlight %}

-## Things that need improvement ##

-1. I'm not editing files under the `custom` directory to ensure it's upgrade-safe.
-I simply didn't try it that way, but perhaps it can be done and it works.

-2. I just customized some "quick wins", a few colors that I could change and affect a lot of places in the application.
+Note that I just customized some "quick wins", a few colors that I could change and affect a lot of places in the application.
 There are many other things that need to be tuned after this.